ivanvoyager/PhotinoX.Native/README.md

 **PhotinoX.Native** is an independent fork of [`tryphotino/photino.Native`](https://github.com/tryphotino/photino.Native) licensed under **Apache‑2.0**.
 This project is **not affiliated** with the original Photino organization.

-The goal of this fork is to maintain and improve the native cross-platform layer for:
+This fork maintains and improves the native cross-platform host for:
 - **Windows x64 / ARM64**
 - **Linux x64 / ARM64**
 - **macOS x64 / ARM64 (Universal)**

-PhotinoX.Native provides a lightweight native window host using the OS’s built-in WebView stack, while improving native API structure, interop layout, application lifetime, message-loop ownership, and unified native window state tracking.
+PhotinoX.Native is a lightweight native desktop host for WebView-based applications.
+It creates and manages OS-native windows, embeds the platform WebView, owns the application message loop, and provides the interop and window-state infrastructure used by higher-level frameworks.

-- **Windows:** WebView2 Runtime
+- **Windows:** Microsoft Edge WebView2 Runtime
-  Required component: **Microsoft.Web.WebView2** (Edge WebView2)
   https://learn.microsoft.com/microsoft-edge/webview2/
 - **macOS:** WKWebView (system WebKit)
   https://developer.apple.com/documentation/webkit/wkwebview/